gyorizsuzs/Converter/README.md

 # assessment-Zsuzsanna-Gyori

-This is a technical assesment for
+This is a technical assessment for
 JS-numerals.